 With Osaka being Japan’s capital of food, you’ll want to try a few of the local specialties.
 Takoyaki and okonomiyaki are the top two must-try foods.
 Head over to Creo-ru if you want to try some of the best that the city has to offer and avoid the queues.

 After dinner, take in the neon lights from Ebisu-bashi bridge and spot the famous Glico man sign.
 Wander through Shinsaibashi Suji, a long, lively shopping arcade full of all sorts of interesting little shops.
 If you would rather see the older side of Osaka, head to Hozenji Yokocho Alleyway, behind Hozenji Temple.

 Osaka is a fantastic city to visit for a day or two, and it’s also an easy train ride away from Kyoto and Nara so it’s the perfect base.
-It’s definitely a must for any foodies out there!
+It’s a must for any foodies out there!

 Other fun activities in Osaka include: Osaka Aquarium, Universal Studios Japan, Spa World, Shitennoji Temple, and Tempozan Ferris Wheel.
 For shopping, go to Rinku Town!

 Where to stay: on my second trip to Osaka I stayed at Candeo Hotels Osaka Namba.
 The location is super convenient for walking around the centre of town and it also has an onsen spa on the roof which is a plus!

 Planning your trip to Japan?
 Check out my other blog posts: